Creating a mobile app: Step n°2 – WHAT DOES THE USER WANT?Admin

 We saw in blog n°1 of this series how research was the first step to determine the direction in which you will proceed with regards to getting the right app for your business.
 Step n°2 is to anticipate what your users will want.

+You might have come to the decision that having a mobile app for your business is of strategic importance to your sales and for the general reinforcement of your brand’s name.
+So now to the business of choosing the right kind of app that doesn’t end up being a disservice to you, in this 7-blog series we have listed some of the cardinal questions you need to be asking yourself in order to make well-informed choices.
 When deciding on the features, you need to keep facility and functionality at the forefront, and design as a close runner-up.
 Your app can’t scream hundreds of things at once and confuse users.
 The layout, menus and navigation between sections have to be clear and straightforward.

 For instance, people should find it easy going back and forth between pages.
 The user experience is about getting them engrossed in the products and finding out more about your other wares, rather than them trying to find out how your app works and how to move between pages without getting disoriented.
 The latter will only ensure customers drop off and move to your competitors.